Lorgnette: Description and types

-Lorgnettes can typically be identified as a pair of spectacles on the end of a handle.
 There are many types and forms of the lorgnette.
-The handles of a lorgnette may vary in length or may be incorporated in various decorative or functional ways.
+The standard lorgnettes is a pair of spectacles on the end of a handle.
+The fan lorgnette and the double lorgnette are two variations of the lorgnette.

 Lorgnettes were made from a range of different materials including tortoise shell, horn, silver, gold, enamel, and various kinds of jewels.
-Many lorgnettes had handles which also served as a protective case for the lenses to fold into, therefore making it easier to carry around.
+The handle length varies, and may incorporate various decorative or functional designs, such as a protective case for the lenses to fold into.

-The fan lorgnette and the double lorgnette are examples of variations of the lorgnette.

-The fan lorgnette is an accessory where the lorgnette is hidden in the fan and used to inconspicuously observe others.
-An unusual variant of the fan lorgnette is the French/Spanish “Flirtation Fan” or “Eventail Cocarde” which has a unique use of mirrors and methods of opening and closing.
+In the fan lorgnette, the lorgnette is hidden in the fan and used to inconspicuously observe others.
+An unusual variant of the fan lorgnette is the French/Spanish "Flirtation Fan" or "Eventail Cocarde" which has a unique use of mirrors and methods of opening and closing.

 A double lorgnette (also known as dual purpose lorgnette) consists of two pairs of spectacle lenses of different power, typically one for far-sighted vision and one for near-sighted vision.